AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

    ![Add Tech Account](/help/implementing/developing/introduction/assets/s2s-addtechaccount.png)

 1. Wait 10 minutes for the changes to take effect and make an API call to AEM with an access token generated from the new credential.
-It would be represented like this as a cURL command:
+As a cURL command, it would be represented similar to this example:

-   `curl -H "Authorization: Bearer <access_token>" https://author-pXXXXX-eXXXXX-cmstg.adobeaemcloud.net/content/dam.json `
+   `curl -H "Authorization: Bearer <access_token>" https://author-pXXXXX-eXXXXX.adobeaemcloud.net/content/dam.json `

 After making the API call, the product profile will appear as a user group in the AEM as a Cloud Service author instance, with the appropriate technical account as a member of that group.